Trash Hero Koh Tao

 Anyone can be a Trash Hero Koh Tao, it’s easy!
 A Trash Hero wastes as little as possible, reuses as much as possible, while working to preserve and improve the spaces they are in, wherever they may be.

-The mission of Trash Hero Koh Tao is to create sustainable, community based projects that remove existing waste, and reduce future waste by inspiring long term behaviour change.
+The mission of Trash Hero Koh Tao is to create sustainable, community based projects that remove existing waste, reduce future waste by inspiring long term behaviour change and help to save Koh Tao.
 We do this through:

 - Action and Awareness.
 We pick up trash.
 Whether a cigarette butt on the road, or 20,000 kilos from island beaches – if we see it, we clean it!
 And as they say, actions speak louder than words.
 By spending just a few hours together picking up trash, people can see the real world consequences of being careless about waste.